tigerstangson/pages-starter/index.md

 Continue on to the [Resources]({{ "/resources" | prepend: site.baseurl }}) section to learn more about GitHub Pages and other handy tools, it'll help you if you care.

 If you have questions, please let me know.
 I am glad to help!
-In other words, don't be shy to "embarrass" yourslef with questions.
+In other words, don't be shy to "embarrass" yourself with questions.
 Ask away.
 Seriously ask.